Full 2014 Hyundai Elantra Review

 In government crash testing the Elantra received an overall five-out-of-five-star rating, with four stars for total frontal crash safety and five stars for total side-impact protection.
 In the Insurance Institute for Highway Safety, the Elantra earned a second-best "Acceptable" rating in the small-overlap front-overlap crash test and the top "Good" rating in the moderate-overlap frontal-offset, side-impact and roof strength tests.
 Its seat/head restraint design also rates "Good" for whiplash protection in rear impacts.

 Interior Design and Special Features

-In general, the Elantra offers a lot more space than you'd expect from a compact car.
-Headroom up front is plentiful for 6-footers and the steering wheel is a bit smaller in diameter than usual, which enhances the sense of space in the first row.
+In general, the Elantra offers more space than you'd expect from a compact car.
+Headroom up front is good for those up to 6 feet tall, but taller folks may find it more difficult getting the seat as low as they'd like.
 The backseat is fine for kids and even most adults, though taller passengers will find its abundant legroom and shortage of headroom a mixed blessing.

 The Elantra sedan features a large trunk with 14.8 cubic feet of cargo room, a generous number for this segment.
 The 60/40-split pass-through is also quite large.

 With the introduction of the Sport trim this year, the 2014 Hyundai Elantra may be more of a match for the Ford Focus and Mazda 3, which have historically been more engaging to drive.
 We have yet to test this model, but the more powerful 2.0-liter engine and sport-tuned suspension are certainly good omens.